 But, nevermind.
 We get enough tomatoes from the parents to last us the whole summer.
 Mitja is basically living on tomatoes these days, as he eats a tomato salad most days for dinner.

 As I do not particularly like fresh tomatoes, I consume them in sauces or soup.

 By the way, did you know that tomatoes are healthier when you cook them?
 When cooked the lycopene (a naturally occurring chemical that gives fruits and vegetables their red color) changes to a form, that is more easily used in the body.
 Lycopene is a powerful antioxidant that protects cells from damage, prevents cancer and cardiovascular disease.

 As we got yet another shipment of extra large and ripe tomatoes, I decided to put them to good use in a soup.
 Mind you, the tomatoes were so large, I only needed 2 of them, but got enough soup for 4 generous servings.
-That were vanished in a day by two people.
+That was vanished in a day by two people.
 Because tomato soup is simply amazing.

 - 1000 grams ripe tomatoes

 - 1 small carrot

 - dash of balsamic vinegar